South Stoneham House: Dereliction, restoration and redevelopment proposals from 2005

 Stoneham House to a standard befitting its Listed Building status.
 The key part of the master plan is to refurbish and change the use of the Listed Building [to enable it to function] as a conference facility."
+There would be extensive internal restoration which would see the house's eighteenth century rooms renovated with original period features.
 The application stated that this would replace the University's conference centre at Chilworth Manor.

 To pay for the demolition of the 1960s extension, the consent application indicated that the University planned to sell off another part of the current South Stoneham estate, currently occupied by a tennis court and caretakers' house, for a residential scheme comprising 65 flats.
 In addition, to replace the student accommodation that the demolition would remove, the plan was for another building containing 64 student flats plus staff accommodation to be constructed on the eastern part of the site.
 The plan also indicated the provision of better access to the site including new footpaths alongside Monks Brook and the River Itchen as well as the possibility of handing part of the site to the city council as a nature conservation area.
-The University also planned a series of repairs and alterations to the original house.

-The listed building consent application for the demolition was recommended for approval although some concerns were raised regarding the proposed new constructions, which were to be detailed in a separate application.
+The listed building consent application for the demolition was recommended for approval although concerns were raised regarding the proposed new constructions, which were to be detailed in a separate application.
 Other applications made at the time, for the demolition of other buildings on the site and for the refurbishment and change of use of the house itself were also recommended for approval.